National Statistic: no

 Strengths and limitations

-These data provide users with valuable insight into the changing patterns of sexual orientation (measured via self-perceived sexual identity) on a consistent basis back to 2014.
+These data provide users with valuable insight into the changing patterns of sexual orientation (measured via sexual identity) on a consistent basis back to 2014.

 The survey estimates are sourced from the Annual Population Survey (APS), which provides robust and representative survey estimates used for labour market statistics, economic statistics, and family and household statistics.

-The variable groupings used in the published datasets are based on the Government Statistical Service’s (GSS’s) harmonised standards.
+The variable groupings used in the published datasets are based on the Government Analysis Function harmonised standards.

 Sexual orientation is an umbrella concept that encompasses sexual identity, attraction and behaviour.
-The survey questions underlying this release are designed to capture self-perceived sexual identity.
+The survey questions underlying this release are designed to capture sexual identity.
 An individual could respond differently to questions on either sexual identity, attraction or behaviour.
-The sexual orientation harmonised standard has recently been updated to include recent research by the census.
+The sexual orientation harmonised standard has recently been updated to include recent research by census.
 This research suggested that including sexual orientation in the question did not make a material difference.
 The measurement of sexual identity was identified in the research as the component of sexual orientation most closely related to experiences of disadvantage and discrimination.
 The question was not designed for specific or detailed studies of sexual behaviour or attraction, where a series of more detailed questions and answer categories might be more appropriate.

-Although the APS samples approximately 320,000 individuals per year, data collected on sexual orientation are only for those over 16 years of age and the survey is not completed by proxy (meaning that an individual cannot provide responses on another’s behalf).
-Sexual orientation data for 2019 are based on approximately 150,000 individual responses.
-Sample sizes are small for some variables, particularly when producing multivariate tables such as sexual orientation by ethnicity, which results in estimates being less reliable in those cases.
+Although the APS samples approximately 320,000 individuals per annum, data collected on sexual orientation are only for those aged 16 years or over, and the survey is not completed by proxy (meaning that an individual cannot provide responses on another’s behalf).
+Sexual orientation data for 2022 are based on approximately 130,000 individual responses.
+Sample sizes are small for some variables, particularly when producing multivariate tables such as sexual orientation by ethnic group, which results in estimates being less reliable in those cases.